Extremality of Rational Tails Boundary Strata in $\overline{\mathcal{M}}_{g,n}$: Main Results

-\begin{remark} In general there are a great many subtleties involved in moving extremality from the effective cone to the pseudoeffective cone, especially for higher codimension classes.
-At present, we are unable to extend the extremality of all of the strata considered here to the pseudoeffective cone without the presence of a morphism such as $r_\calA$ or $\varepsilon$.
-See \cite{fulgerlehmann2017} for further discussion and results on some of the challenges associated with moving from effective to pseudoeffective. \end{remark}
+It is not known if the strategy of forgetting onto rigid classes carries through to the pseudoeffective setting, so results which rely on Lemma \ref{lem:nomodulireduction} cannot immediately be extended.
+In general there are a great many subtleties involved in moving extremality from the effective cone to the pseudoeffective cone, especially for higher codimension classes, and at present we are unable to extend the extremality of all of the strata considered here to the pseudoeffective cone without the presence of a morphism such as $\rho$ or $\varepsilon$.
+See \cite{fulgerlehmann2017} for further discussion and results on some of the challenges associated with moving from effective to pseudoeffective.